sshreyaa05/EDA-on-spotify-top-50-songs/README.md

 # EDA-on-spotify-top-50-songs
+## PROBLEM STATEMENT :
 This dataset provides us with valuable insights into the characteristics of the songs that make it to the top of the charts.
+It uncovers insights from the dataset involving a  comprehensive analysis of the dataset related to the characteristics and the popularity of the top 50 songs on Spotify.
+## Its important to perform as :
+## 1. understanding song attributes to gain the understanding of the musical characteristics of the top songs.
+## 2. analyses which features tend to be associated with more popular songs
+## 3. analyse which genres and artist are consistently appears in the list.
+## NOW, LETS BEGIN THE EDA :
-Here are some of the insights that EDA on a spotify top 50 dataset reveals :
+## here are some of the insights that EDA on a spotify top 50 dataset reveals :
 ## 1. Create a visualisation of correlation map and find out the respective correlations in the dataset?
 ![image](https://github.com/sshreyaa05/EDA-on-spotify-top-50-songs/assets/132264752/25986de4-b995-4010-857a-653f233b5c0d)
 ## RESULT: